Travis Jankowski: New York Mets (2022)

-On March 17, 2022, the New York Mets signed Jankowski to a minor-league contract with an invitation to spring training.
-On April 6, the Mets selected Jankowski's contract, adding him to their opening day roster.
+On March 17, 2022, the New York Mets signed Jankowski to a minor league contract with an invitation to spring training.
+On April 6, the Mets selected Jankowski's contract, adding him to their Opening Day roster.
 In his first start on April 9, he stole two bases against the Nationals.
-In the Mets' home opener against the Diamondbacks on April 15, he had a three-hit game.
+In the Mets' home opener against the Arizona Diamondbacks on April 15, he had a three-hit game.

 Jankowski served as the Mets' fourth outfielder.
-He broke his hand on May 25 after making a diving catch to rob Giants catcher Joey Bart of a hit, and was placed on the injured list expected to miss six to eight weeks.
-As of July 11, 2022, Jankowski is back on Monday against Braves on the road trip.
-On July 29, 2022, Jankowski was designated for assignment by the Mets.
+He broke his hand on May 25 after making a diving catch to rob San Francisco Giants catcher Joey Bart of a hit, and was placed on the injured list expected to miss 6–8 weeks.
+On July 11, Jankowski was activated from the injured list.
+On July 29, Jankowski was designated for assignment by the Mets.

 Seattle Mariners (2022)

 On August 1, 2022, Jankowski was claimed off waivers by the Seattle Mariners.
 He was designated for assignment on August 5.
-On August 9, Jankowski declined being optioned to Triple-A and elected free agency.
+On August 9, Jankowski declined an outright assignment to the Triple-A Tacoma Rainiers and elected free agency.

-New York Mets (Second Stint)
+New York Mets (2022)

-On August 13, 2022, the New York Mets resigned Jankowski to a minor-league contract.
-He elected free agency on November 10, 2022.
+On August 13, 2022, the New York Mets re-signed Jankowski to a minor league contract.
+In 36 games for the Triple-A Syracuse Mets, he batted .237/.387/.298 with one home run, 6 RBI, and 15 stolen bases.
+Jankowski elected free agency following the season on November 10.